Doorbell video shows malnourished Texas twins seeking help

 The girl “was complaining that she couldn’t even close her hand because her hand just felt so tight and swollen from her trying to tug and pull off the handcuffs,” the woman said.

-Duncan is jailed in Baton Rouge and awaits extradition on charges of aggravated assault.
+Duncan awaits extradition on charges of aggravated assault.
 Her live-in boyfriend, 27-year-old Jova Terrell, also faces an assault charge.
-It wasn’t known whether either had an attorney and they are expected to be extradited to Texas within 30 days, KTRK reported.
+It wasn’t known whether either had an attorney, and they are expected to be extradited to Texas within 30 days, KTRK reported.

-Note: This story has been updated to correct the member attribution about the planned extradition to KTRK.